 UPDATE!
-Netflix has created a YouTube playlist of 35 of its educational documentaries for instructors to stream in their online classes.
+Netflix has created a YouTube playlist of some of its educational documentaries for instructors to stream in their online classes.

 Netflix allows some of its documentaries to be shown in a face-to-face educational setting, however you must check to see if the content has a "Grant of Permission for Educational Screenings."

 THE FOLLOWING TEXT IS FROM THE NETFLIX HELP CENTER.

 "Some original educational documentaries are available for one-time educational screenings.

 To find out which titles are available for educational screenings, go to the "Only On Netflix" section of media.netflix.com [see above link].
 From here, navigate to "All Alphabetical".

 Titles that are available for educational screening will display the following grant of permission on their details page:

 Netflix is proud to present original documentaries that speak to our users in a meaningful way.
 We know that many of you are as excited about these films as we are; and because of their informational aspects, you’d like to show them in an educational setting -- e.g., in the classroom, at the next meeting of your community group, with your book club, etc.

 Consequently, we will permit one-time educational screenings of permitted documentaries.
 We use the term "one-time screening" to mean that you can't hold screenings of the same documentary several times in one day or one week.
 However if, for example, you are an educator who wants to show a documentary once a semester over multiple semesters, that is permitted.